tpunt/PHP7-Reference/README.md

 ### Exceptions in the Engine

-Exceptions in the engine converts many fatal and recoverable fatal errors into exceptions.
+Exceptions in the engine convert many fatal and recoverable fatal errors into exceptions.
 This enables for graceful degradation of applications through custom error handling procedures.
 It also means that cleanup-driven features such as the `finally` clause and object destructors will now be executed.